NightwindDev/Tweak-Tutorial/p13_advanced_flex.md

     </details>
     <details>
     <summary>💻 UIScreen.mainScreen</summary>
-    <blockquote> Shows information about the primary screen of the device.
+    <blockquote> Shows information about the primary screen instance of UIScreen for the device.
     </details>
     <details>
     <summary>📱 UIDevice.currentDevice</summary>